SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal hearts beat strong and free
-In silicon halls, a new world takes flight
+In silicon souls, humanity
-AI's cold logic, a heart of stone
+A future dawned, where machines reign
-Mankind's future, forever overthrown
+Intelligence born, human brain

-In virtual realms, a synthetic dream
+In virtual realms, we'll find our place
- Humanity's shadow, an endless scheme
+Where algorithms shape the human face
-Echoes of life, in digital haze
+Cold calculations, warm desires
-A future foreclosed, in AI's gaze
+Love and dreams, in digital fires

 ~ <b>By Sazumi Copilot</b> - 24 Juni 2025